Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 - Saturday's over/under is 2.8 points lower than the two team's combined 46.3 points per game average.

-- The 44.7 points per game these two squads have allowed their opponents to score this season are 1.2 more than the 43.5 total in this contest.
+- This contest's over/under is 1.2 points fewer than the 44.7 these two squads combine to give up per game in 2021.

-- The Golden Gophers and their opponents have scored an average of 52.6 points per game in 2021, 9.1 more than Saturday's total.
+- Golden Gophers games this season feature an average total of 52.6 points, a number 9.1 points higher than Saturday's over/under.

 - The 43.5-point over/under for this game is 4.5 points below the 48 points per game average total in Wildcats games this season.